 The MACD red line is called a signal because the moving average is overlapping on the MACD.

-- Place a “Buy” order when span> bar chart of MACD and signal lineboth change from negative to positive
+- Place a “Buy" order when bar chart of MACD and signal lineboth change from negative to positive

-- Place a “Sell” order when span> bar chart of MACD and signal lineboth change from positive to negative
+- Place a “Sell" order when bar chart of MACD and signal lineboth change from positive to negative

 Taking 0 as a value base, can you predict a trade if the MACD changes to positive or negative value?